 MANE: (5 points): A well developed mane should stand well out from the back of the head and flow smoothly from the tip of the peak to the shoulder in a convex, unbroken curve.
 The two sides of the mane should meet in a line down the back of the neck.
 The mane should appear symmetrical when viewed from the back.
 FAULTS: A break in the mane.
 Undeveloped mane that makes the head appear short from front to back.
 Mane not a continuous convex curve when viewed from the side.
 Disorganized feathers that do not meet in a straight line at the back of the mane.
 No visible meeting line where the two sides of the mane meet.
 Mane not symmetrical when viewed from the back.

 #4.
 Look at the bird at left.
 The frill is not quite as full and fluffy as possible, and a little short.
 It should extend from just above the wing butts to about a half inch below the beak.
 The neck on this bird is just right when standing tall, with a perfect concave curve at the back of the shoulder, but the gullet is a little weak.
 The mane is deep and stands out perfectly with a nice slight curve!
 Beautiful!
 The swoop is correct but the peak is a little too low.
 The down-turn of the beak and the arc of the skull are perfect.
 This bird has an ideal “Apple Head shape.”
 The Apple Head is the ideal for the Seraph if it is large and well balanced to the body – in this case it is properly formed but a bit too small.
-The eye cere (skin around the eye) looks a little irritated—too red.
+The eye cere (skin around the eye) looks a little irritated – too red.
 In spite of my criticisms this is a beautiful specimen!
 If paired with the bird below they might well create the perfect Seraph.

 #5.
 Now look at this bird.
 What is different?
 The frill is a little longer and fuller, better than the frill of the above bird.
 The neck is perfect; the mane is astoundingly deep.
 The beak is down-turned; the arc of the skull is a little less round than it should be (not quite enough top-skull) but has a smooth arc.
 The size of the head is fantastic (this is called a “bully” head – big and more egg-shaped than the “Apple” head.)
 The gullet is pronounced.
 The swoop would be deeper if more back-skull was showing.
 The peak is a perfect point and just below the top of the skull.
 Note how widely the wing butts are held from the chest – perfect!
 To my eye, this bird is significantly superior to the one above from the shoulders up even though I love them both.
-If the arc of the skull were rounder in the lower bird so that there was more distance between the top of the eye and the top of the skull, I would be unable to find a single criticism of this bird.
+If the frill was even more full and the arc of the skull were rounder in the lower bird so that there was more distance between the top of the eye and the top of the skull, I would be unable to find a single criticism of this bird.
 One needs birds like this bottom one with the bully head in their breeding program to maintain optimal skull size as well as all the other superior traits this bird possesses.
 Paired with the Apple-Headed bird above some offspring might have the needed increased skull height above the eye to create a big Apple Head and a more perfect Seraph.

 TAIL: (5 points): 12 feathers, slightly flared.
 Width 2.25 to 2.5 inches.
 Feathers aligned and touching each other, carried angled toward the ground.
 Tail should be long and touch or almost touch the ground.
 FAULTS: Tail too narrow (too well closed).
 Tail too open (fan shaped).
 Tail V-shaped or with twisted feathers.
 Tail held in an elevated position.
 Tail too short.

-FOOT: (5 points): Each toe individually covered with tiny smooth feathers, giving the appearance of a glove with toe-mails protruding beyond the end.
+FOOT: (5 points): Each toe individually covered with tiny smooth feathers, giving the appearance of a glove with toe-nails protruding beyond the end.
 There should be a ‘sweep’ of ankle feathering that curves across the top of the foot at the ankle.
 These feathers should not be sparse but they should not have the appearance of a muff.
 The glove feathers and the sweep feathers combine to give the foot the appearance of a white star.
 FAULTS: Too much ankle feathering so that ‘sweep’ feathers appear to be a muff.
 Too little ankle feathering (sparse sweep feathers or no sweep feathers).
 Loose toe feathering, too much or too little toe feathering (exposed toes).
 SERIOUS FAULTS: A true muff is a serious fault.

 The best time to photograph young birds and give vaccinations is during the annual sorting.
 This is a stunning specimen much like the one below.
 (See discussion to the right.)